AhmadMasamreh/WepApp/README.md

 # Ruby Web Application in Kubernetes

 ## Overview
-This repository contains a sample application written in Ruby.
+This repository contains a simple Web application written in Ruby.

 ## Prerequisites:
 - Docker to be installed.